Victim: On the show they caught him!

-- When Harris goes on mugging detail, everyone in the squad is astonished.
+- When Harris goes on mugging detail in "The Search", everyone in the squad is astonished.
 Even Nick is too flabbergasted to say anything but "You look lovely!"

 - Totally inverted with Wojo, and even more with Dietrich—Barney won't even let Dietrich go out because he just does not look female at all.

 - Awful Wedded Life: In "Middle Age", the detectives apprehend Richard Perito, a middle-aging amateur athlete who hopes to try out for the Olympics.
 By the time his wife Mrs. Perito comes to bail him out, she seriously threatens to leave and divorce Richard if he ever tries another outrageous stunt like the one that got him arrested in Central Park.